Our Travel Clinic provides pre-travel consultation, immunizations, and health information for members of the Cornell community.

 Schedule a Travel Clinic appointment if you need immunizations for your travel destination, and/or if you want to consult with a travel nurse about caring for your health while abroad.
 Call 607-255-5155 and press 3.

-» Please contact us AT LEAST 6 WEEKS prior to your departure.
+Please contact us to schedule an appointment AT LEAST 6 WEEKS prior to your departure.
 The Travel Clinic can be busy, and appointments may not be available on short notice.
 Also, some immunizations require multiple doses spaced out over a number of weeks.

 What to expect at your appointment